Appendix 4: Methodology, assumptions and uncertainty

 A.4.1 We have adopted the same assumption as that used for costing the Commonwealth’s Level 1 and Level 2 contributions.
 That is, we have assumed an underlying claim frequency of 1.1 claims per 1,000 births for births in clinical settings.

-A.4.2 I do not regard this assumption as unreasonable because, when combined with the number of births we have assumed that each midwife manages per annum, it is similar to the assumption that we have adopted in a model we built for medical practitioners.
+A.4.2 I do not regard this assumption as unreasonable because it is similar to the assumption that we have adopted in a model we built for medical practitioners.
 However, it is clearly subject to a high level of uncertainty.
+According to the NCPD data, there had been only three reported midwifery claims at June 2016.

-A.4.4 For all claims, we have assumed a gamma distribution of claim size which varies approximately along the following lines (in 2018 dollars).
+A.4.5 For all claims, we have assumed a gamma distribution of claim size which varies approximately along the following lines.

-A.4.7 Based on the data provided by MIGA in late 2018, the growth in the number of eligible midwives has been consistently below expectation since June 2016.
-The significant increase in 2015/16 was likely to have been caused by Vero ceasing to write professional indemnity cover to privately practising midwives which limited their options to only the Government-supported cover.9 Moreover, the data provided by DHS in December 2018 showed the Scheme gained only 3 additional midwives between June and December 2018.
+A.4.8 Based on the data provided by MIGA in late 2017, the growth in the number of eligible midwives has been consistently below expectation.
 We have therefore revised down our projections regarding the number of midwives who will become eligible.
-The current projections are set out in the table below, along with the actual numbers from 2010/11 to 2017/18.
+The current projections are set out in the table below, along with actual numbers from 2010/11 to 2016/17.

-A.4.11 Thus, the model used for estimation of the future liabilities of the Scheme is based on a model developed within this office for the costs of the Level 1 and Level 2 Commonwealth contributions.
+A.4.11 The model used for estimation of the future liabilities of the Scheme is based on a model developed within this office, which was used for the costs of the Level 1 and Level 2 Commonwealth contributions.

-A.4.12 We have simply assumed that the ROC Scheme will pick up 6 per cent of the total amount of the net cost to the insurer, after the Level 1 and Level 2 contributions are made to the insurer.
-The model estimates the net cost to be around $59,000 per claim (in 2018 dollars), that is, the ROC Scheme will pick up around $3,540.
+A.4.12 We have assumed that the ROC Scheme will pick up 6 per cent of the total amount of the net cost to the insurer, after the Level 1 and Level 2 contributions are made to the insurer.
+The model estimates the net cost to be around $59,000 per claim that is, the ROC Scheme will pick up $3,540.